vmware-tanzu/image-registry-operator-api/README.md

 cluster in vSphere 8 with Kubernetes.
-What this means in functional terms is that you can manage workloads in a given Workload Namespace using a Kubernetes client connected directly to an embedded Kubernetes API Server running in the vSphere cluster.
-The image service operator APIs currently allow you to monitor ClusterContentLibrary and ClusterContentLibraryItem objects that exist in the target cluster and ContentLibrary and ContentLibraryItem objects that exist in the target namespace.
+What this means in functional terms is that you can manage workloads in a given Workload Namespace using a Kubernetes client connected directly to an embedded Kubernetes API Server running in the Supervisor.
+The VM Image Service APIs currently allow you to monitor `ClusterContentLibrary` and `ClusterContentLibraryItem` objects that exist in the Supervisor and `ContentLibrary` and `ContentLibraryItem` objects that exist in the Supervisor Workload namespace.
 The support to be able to create and manage them will be added soon.

 ### Testing sample code